-To demonstrate the scalability of the compared algorithms, Fig. 4 shows their execution times on the same problem instances.
-Fig. 4(a) presents the execution times by varying utilization on a fixed SN, whereas Fig. 4(b) presents the execution times in SNs with varying sizes while keeping the utilization fixed at ~ 53%.
-According to Table I, both problem size and the total number of failed VLinks increase with the increase in utilization and SN size.
+c) Execution time: To demonstrate the scalability of the compared algorithms, we report their execution times on different problem instances.
+Fig. 3(c) presents the execution times by varying utilization on a fixed SN, whereas Fig. 4(c) presents the execution times in SNs with varying sizes while keeping the utilization fixed at $\sim 53\%$ .
+According to Table II, both problem size and the total number of failed VLinks increase with the increase in utilization and SN size.
 Consequently, the execution times grow for all the approaches, however, the increase is exponential for Opt-ReNoVatE.
-As it turns out, Fast-ReNoVatE and Dyn-Recovery take less than 3ms and 2ms, respectively, in the highest utilized SN, whereas Opt-ReNoVatE takes ~ 6s on the same problem instance.
-The slightly higher execution times of Fast-ReNoVatE compared to Dyn-Recovery are due to the extra iterations of Fast-ReNoVatE to avoid bottleneck SLinks to achieve higher recovery efficiencies.
-Despite that, Fast-ReNoVatE is 400x-2000x faster than Opt-ReNoVatE depending on problem instance.
-Finally, Opt-ReNoVatE could not scale to more than 65 SNode SNs.
+As it turns out, Fast-ReNoVatE and Dyn-Recovery take less than 3ms and 2ms, respectively, in the largest problem instances, whereas

-Fig. 5: Performance of large scale testcases
+Fig. 5.
+Performance of large scale testcases.